peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

-True if this object is a not-a-number value; otherwise, false.
+ `true`  if this object is a not-a-number value, otherwise,  `false` .

 ### IsNegativeInfinity